Italian Cats

 However, the shift in attitudes towards cats was a gradual process, that took place over several centuries.

-Though it’s difficult to pin down to a specific time when the attitudes towards cats began to shift, by the end of the High Renaissance (1490-1527 AD), cats were being depicted in art as elegant and graceful animals and were no longer associated with evil or witchcraft.
+Though it’s difficult to pin down to a specific time when Italian attitudes towards cats began to shift, it appears that by the end of the High Renaissance (1490-1527 AD), cats regained favor.

 This change in attitude was likely influenced by the cultural and intellectual changes of the period, as well as the influence of classical literature and art.